codeRIT/brickhack-mobile-ios/README.md

 The complicated series of steps above means that on first `$ pod install`, CocoaPods will prompt for API keys that need to be set.

-- If you are an open-source contributor, please provide your own keys (e.g., Google Sheets) as needed.
+- If you are an open-source contributor, please provide your own keys (e.g., [Google Sheets API Request] (https://developers.google.com/sheets/api/guides/authorizing#APIKey)) as needed.
 - If you are a member of codeRIT, ask the Engineering team lead for keys.

 ### .xcodeproj